Who is Geddy Lee?

 Geddy Lee is a Canadian musician, singer, and songwriter best known as the rock band Rush’s lead vocalist, bassist, and keyboardist.

 He formed Rush in 1968 with guitarist Alex Lifeson and drummer John Rutsey, and the band became one of the most successful and influential rock acts of all time, selling over 40 million albums worldwide.
-In addition to his work with Rush, Lee released several solo albums and collaborated with numerous other musicians.
+In addition to his work with Rush, Released several solo albums and collaborated with numerous other musicians.

 About | Info |